merberg-ai/python_sftp_uploader/README.md

 # SFTP Uploader CLI

+# <h1>THIS IS MY PERSONAL PROJECT FOR PERSONAL USE.
+DO NOT USE IN A PRODUCTION ENVIRONMENT!</h1>

 A Python command-line tool to securely upload files via SFTP with progress bars, encryption, persistent configuration, and an optional GUI mode.

 ## ✨ Features